Skip to main content

 All discussions and actions from the PP pathway should be recorded in the child’s health record on the safeguarding template so that other clinicians will have access to the information.
 Parent or carer’s access to the record will need to be restricted, and an alert should be added to reflect this.
 The terminology should focus on the category of abuse or medical neglect rather than PP and FII.

-The PP pathway will be led by the child’s paediatrician or if not under the care of a paediatrician, a request will be made to the GP for a referral to a paediatrician with an overview of the concerns identified (see appendix D).
+If concerns are around the child’s physical health then the PP pathway will be led by the child’s paediatrician or if not under the care of a paediatrician, a request will be made to the GP for a referral to a paediatrician with an overview of the concerns identified (see appendix D).

 The RDaSH children’s safeguarding team should be informed via email: rdash.doncastersafeguardingchildren@nhs.net.